-Don’t Be Fooled by Rising Extortion Emails
+Don’t Be Fooled by Rising Extortion Email Scams

-There has been a recent rise in extortion email scams purporting to have an embarrassing video of the recipient.
-The scammer threatens to send the video, or other embarrassing evidence, to contacts from your email address book unless you pay a fee to the scammer, usually with BitCoin.
-The truth is, in most cases, the scammer is just out for the money and has not actually hacked your computer or captured any information.
+First, the scammer will threaten to send the video, or other embarrassing evidence, to contacts from your email address book.
+However, if you pay a fee to the scammer, they say that they will not send the message.
+Yet, the truth is that the scammer is just out for the money.
+Chances are that they did not actually hacked your computer or capture any information.

 Ultimately, this trend of extortion email scams is not new; it is just the latest chapter in online email scams.